rahulhaque/adn-sms-laravel/README.md

 }
 ```

-Do not forget to run `php artisan queue:work` to send the queued SMS.
+Do not forget to run `php artisan queue:work`.

-**IMPORTANT:** SMS `queue()` method will not work in Lumen as it does not supports queueable closer.
-But don't lose hope.
-Create a queueable job in your Lumen application.
-Call the `send()` method from there and process the returned response further.
+**IMPORTANT:** `queue()` method is not available in Lumen as it does not supports queueable closer.
+However, you can create a queueable job in your Lumen application to do something similar.
+Call the `send()` method from your job and process the returned response further.

 ### Check Balance

-To check ADN SMS balance, simply call the `checkBalance()` method.

 ``` php
 use RahulHaque\AdnSms\Facades\AdnSms;